3.5 Manual Recalibration of ACS Data

 Bypassing the doPhot Step

-.
-Some users find it cumbersome to keep up with the updates, and prefer to simply copy the photometric keyword values from the original calibrated data into the raw image's primary header, then run calacs with the PHOTCORR
+When populating the photometric keywords during the doPhot step, calacs uses the CRDS reference file IMPHTTAB.
+Some users prefer to simply copy the photometric keyword values from the original calibrated data into the raw image's primary header, then run calacs with the PHOTCORR switch set to OMIT.

 3.5.2 calacs Examples